ecdedios/ai-nlp-sentiment-analysis/README.md

 ## Project Description

-This project aims to demonstrate how we can use the power of LLMs like ChatGPT to perform classic NLP tasks like sentiment analysis.
+With the help of LangChain, this project aims to demonstrate how we can use the power of LLMs like ChatGPT to perform classic NLP tasks like sentiment analysis.

 ## Data